Biolaminin 111 LN (LN111)

 If the goal is to establish efficient self-renewal and expansion of pluripotent stem cells, Biolaminin 521 (human cells) or Biolaminin 511 (mouse cells) should be used.
 This is because laminin 521 and laminin 511 are the natural laminins for hES and iPS cells and do not cause spontaneous differentiation.

-Hepatocytes and hepatoblastsBiorelevant culture of hepatocytes on Biolaminin substrates Laminins play a vital role in liver progenitor cell-mediated regeneration The liver contains […]VIEW application
+Hepatocytes and hepatoblastsBiorelevant culture of liver cells on Biolaminin substrates Several laminins play a vital role in liver progenitor cell-mediated regeneration The […]VIEW application

 Neural cellsBiorelevant culture of neural cells on Biolaminin substrates Laminins are widely expressed in the nervous system and are essential for […]VIEW application

 Dopaminergic neuronsBiorelevant culture of dopaminergic neurons on Biolaminin substrates Biolaminin culture supports GMP-compatible differentiation of dopaminergic cells Parkinson’s disease (PD) is […]VIEW application